 Ring has plenty of video doorbells to choose from, each hitting a different price point and feature set.
-The Ring Video Doorbell 2 is a large and very visible camera that gives you 1080p video with two-way audio, along with basic motion detection and night vision.
-For only $80, it's a good place to start if you've never used a video doorbell, and you can power it from either your home's existing doorbell wiring or the rechargeable internal battery.
+The Ring Video Doorbell is a large and very visible camera that gives you 1080p video with two-way audio, along with basic motion detection and night vision.
+For under $100, it's a good place to start if you've never used a video doorbell, and you can power it from either your home's existing doorbell wiring or the rechargeable internal battery.

 While the Doorbell 3 is pricier than the Doorbell 2, we'd argue that it's worth putting the extra money into.
 The improved motion zones are hugely helpful, particularly if your camera faces a busy street that would otherwise constantly set off motion alerts (I'm writing this from experience!).
 It's now easier to set up and connect to your Wi-Fi network.
-For older homes that aren't equipped with low-voltage doorbell wiring, this is the camera you should buy.
+This is the camera you should buy for older homes that aren't equipped with low-voltage doorbell wiring.

 There's also the Doorbell 3 Plus to consider.
 While most of its features are the same, the Doorbell 3 Plus introduces a new Pre-Roll feature that gives you a four-second preview of the events leading up to your motion alerts.
 These Pre-Rolls are kept at a low resolution and in black and white to preserve battery life.